sdleffler/TwoHourDemos/Love2D/TriangleRipples/README.md

 #TriangleRipples

+##Author: Sean Leffler

 Triangle ripples is a demonstration of tessellation, parallax, and to a limited extent, 2D imitation of 3D.
+Built in Love2D.